Spyros26/Flask-Project/README.md

 1. Charging EV

-2. Issue Statement (statement with all the charging sessions in a selected period)
+2. Issue Statement (statement with all the user's charging sessions in a selected period)

 ## User Roles